-- For Silk fibers, be cautious.
-Powerizer does contain enzymes that are known to neutralize the dye set in silk fabrics.
+- To dye set the rug, Wool and nylon, use Vinegar and for Cotton fibers, use Salt.
+For Silk fibers, be cautious.
+Powerizer does contain natural plant-based enzymes that are known to neutralize the dye set in silk fabrics.
 Test before washing with Powerizer and make a 1/2 less mixture instead.
-To prevent future dye cast off, consider drying the rug horizontal on a flat surface.
+To prevent future dye cast off, consider drying the rug horizontally on a flat surface.

 - Use a Commercial Washer & Dryer when the rugs are small enough.

 - Do not wash more than one rug at a time.

 - Consider using a Car Wash bay to spray down your rugs after pretreating them.
 The high-pressure spray gun comes in s handy.
 The wall clamps are also helpful to lift the carpet off the floor when spraying the carpet.
 Once the process is complete bringing the rug home will be a wet mess.
 Take precautions by throwing it inside a tarp or a large bucket, or consider transporting it in the back of a pick-up truck instead.

 - If you have access to an outdoor water hose, attach a high-pressure nozzle to the end, it can be just as effective as the spray gun at the car wash.